AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 Once you've become comfortable with the Adobe I/O infrastructure, analyze  your current extensions and begin mapping its in-process features into the App Builder and Adobe I/O environment.
 Key areas to consider include:

+*  Frontend development
 *  APIs
 *  Plugins and observers
 *  Backend development
 *  Custom cron jobs
 *  Database data
 *  Filesystem

+### Frontend development

+[Spectrum](https://spectrum.adobe.com/page/principles/) provides all the tools you need to create the next generation of React-based applications.
+Adobe Commerce continues support of legacy PWA and Luma storefronts.

 ### APIs